-The 2020 in situ results for DO showed all concentrations were above 4.0 mg/L for every occurrence.
-In previous years, site BR-6 experienced DO levels below the state standard for single measurements (4.0 mg/L).
-Site TC-1's and TW-1's DO levels have been consistently acceptable (above 4.0 mg/L) throughout all bacteriological 4-day events in 2020.
+Site TC-1's and TW-1's DO levels are consistently acceptable (above 4.0 mg/L) throughout all bacteriological 4-day events in 2024.

 Specific Conductance

 Specific conductance (temperature corrected conductivity) is a numerical expression of water's ability to conduct an electrical current.
 It is typically measured in microSiemens per centimeter ( $\mu\text{S}/\text{cm}$ ).
 Values of high specific conductance reflect the presence of high concentrations of total dissolved solids or potentially dissolved metals.
 Specific conductance is generally a good indirect measure of the concentration of salinity and TDS and can be used as an indicator of water pollution.
 Wenner, Ruhlman, and Eggert (2003) investigated specific conductance levels in Piedmont streams in Georgia and found that minimally impacted streams in this area had specific conductance values around 50 $\mu\text{S}/\text{cm}$ .
 The USEPA (2007), EPA 841-B-97-003, report specific conductance values of inland freshwater streams supporting good mixed fisheries range from 150 to 500 $\mu\text{S}/\text{cm}$ .